puroman/chewdoc/README.md

 generate_docs(results, output_format="myst")
 ```

-> **Note:** ChewDoc is a research prototype - interfaces may evolve as we explore new documentation paradigms and LLM-assisted workflows.
+> **Note:** ChewDoc is a research prototype - interfaces may evolve as we explore new documentation paradigms, LLM-assisted workflows, and agentic automation.

 ## Configuration